 Our flagship residency program, DANCE POWER, is the longest continuously running community/arts partnership in the state, serving more than 1,500 New Brunswick students each year.
-All 2nd and 3rd grade students receive DANCE POWER in their physical education class for 14 and 20 weeks respectively.
-At the 3rd grade culminating performance, Waiting in the Wings, over 30 scholarships are presented to students so they can continue dancing at our Princeton Ballet School from 4th grade through their senior year of high school for free.
+All 3rd grade students in New Brunswick receive DANCE POWER in their physical education class for 20 weeks.
+At the 3rd grade culminating performance, Waiting in the Wings, over 40 scholarships are presented to students so they can continue dancing at our Princeton Ballet School from 4th grade through their senior year of high school for free.
 DANCE POWER expanded to reach students in Piscataway, New Jersey in 2016.

 DANCE POWER is designed to support cross-subject learning, and all five of New Jersey’s Core Curriculum Content Standards for Dance are integrated into lesson plans.

 Over 20,000 New Brunswick public school students in the New Brunswick area have reaped the rewards of dance education through this acclaimed program since its inception in 1986.

 A collaboration with the New Brunswick Board of Education, it is the longest-running arts/community partnership in New Jersey.

 The curriculum for the program was originally written by a committee of dance educators and New Brunswick school administrators and remains a working document that is updated regularly to meet and exceed the New Jersey Student Learning Standards for the Visual and Performing Arts.

 As a finale to their DANCE POWER experience, students are invited to show off their new skills in front of friends and family in a culminating performance.
 The final performance is highly-anticipated and serves as a powerful visual reminder of the programs impact on the local community; the sheer number of people in attendance and energy in the theater is impressive.